me3zaAKAgoat/dtb-legacy/README.md

 - make a settings page.
 - make a signup page.
 - refractor spree to make code more readable and more performant.
-- fix the website's erratic behavior when the window is downsized and the user tries to scroll.
 - make a purple theme.
 - thoroughly describe the flow/usage of the app.
 - make a new proper logo.